Getting promoted into Sales management: Paths and pitfalls

 Why is this the case?

 Simply put, hiring managers looking to hire current sales managers, want a proven track record of at least one year in sales management – where another firm has taken the risk on getting you trained up in management.
-They also want to make sure that your direct reports are truly that – straight, hard direct reporting lines into you with quotas and numbers rolling up to you.
+They also want to make sure that your direct reports are true that – straight, hard direct reporting lines into you with quotas and numbers rolling up to you.
 Dotted line reporting to you, a lack of a quota rollup of your reps’ numbers to your overall number, loose “team lead” or mentoring roles, all these elements of experience rarely count as hard-core sales management experience and tend to get discounted immediately. by hiring managers.

 So how do you deal with the catch-22? i.e. getting the experience when you have none